drug-design/course/docs/chapters/conformational-analysis.md

 ### The Minimization Treatment
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-In energy minimization an initial conformation is submitted to full geometry optimization, where all parameters defining the geometry of the system are modified by small increments, until the total energy of the system reaches a minimum.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-treatment-77a42086'><i class='fa fa-play' aria-hidden='true'></i></button>In energy minimization an initial conformation is submitted to full geometry optimization, where all parameters defining the geometry of the system are modified by small increments, until the total energy of the system reaches a minimum.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.